tiesmaster/vinyl/README.md

 ![GitHub](https://img.shields.io/github/license/tiesmaster/vinyl)

-Vinyl is a set of C# analyzers, code fixers, refactorings, and source generators for C# 9 records
+Vinyl is a set of C# analyzers, code fixers, refactorings, and source generators for C# 9 records, and other things

 # Pre-release Packages